 Non-rectangular crib designs, including round or oval cribs, introduce additional footprint considerations.
 More information on this topic appears in the overview of round crib designs.

-Public safety agencies publish general reference information related to crib design and dimensional standards.
+Information related to baby crib dimensions and standard sizes, identifying crib models, and locating manufacturer documentation for modern baby cribs is consolidated on the crib instructions and manuals reference page.
 In the United States, the Consumer Product Safety Commission maintains publicly available material addressing crib construction and regulatory background.
 That information is available through CPSC crib safety guidance.

 Additional reference context related to older cribs and discontinued models appears in the article on used baby crib considerations.